armin-reichert/pacman-javafx/README.md

 ## How to run the locally built version

-The `tentackle\target` directory now contains a zip file `pacman-javafx-tentackle-1.0-jlink.zip`.
-Follow the instructions above to run the game(s).
+Execute the script `run.bat` or follow the steps above for the zip file inside the `tentackle\target` directory.

 ## How to use